 NOW: Pensions is an award-winning UK workplace pension provider.
-We look after the pension savings of tens of thousands of employers and millions of members from a wide range of industry sectors and comprises the following entities:
+We look after the pension savings of tens of thousands of employers and millions of members from a wide range of industry sectors.
+The NOW: Pensions Trust (Scheme) comprises the following entities:

-NOW: Pension Trustee Limited (NPTL) oversees decisions on all crucial Scheme issues such as charges, investment strategy and administration.
+NOW: Pension Trustee Limited (NPTL) is the Scheme Trustee and oversees decisions on all crucial Scheme issues such as charges, investment strategy and administration.
 It closely monitors the performance of the management team and investment manager, taking action when required to safeguard members.
 The role of the Trustee Board is to ensure that the Scheme is run in the best interests of the members and to oversee NPL and the service providers, as necessary.

 NOW: Pensions is committed to the highest ethical standards and does not tolerate unethical practices anywhere in its business.
-NOW: Pensions is committed to understanding the risks modern slavery presents and ensuring that there is no modern slavery in its business and supply chains, which is the focus of this statement.
+We are committed to understanding the risks modern slavery presents and ensuring that there is no modern slavery in its business and supply chains, which is the focus of this statement.

 NPL and NPTL have a financial year end of 31 December.